Machine Learning & Big Data Blog

 Figure 1.
 Gartner Data and Analytics Essentials: DataOps by Robert Thanaraj

 Control-M from BMC is an application and data workflow orchestration and automation platform that serves as the abstraction layer to simplify the complex data pipeline.
-It enables end-to-end visibility and predictive service level agreements (SLAs) across any data technology or infrastructure.
-Control-M delivers data-driven insights in production at scale, and easily integrates new technology innovations in the most complex data pipelines with ease.
+Control-M enables end-to-end visibility and predictive service level agreements (SLAs) across any data technology or infrastructure, delivers data-driven insights in production at scale, and integrates new technology innovations into even the most complex data pipelines.

-The Control-M platform has a range of capabilities to help you automate and orchestrate your application and data workflows, such as:
+The Control-M platform offers a range of capabilities to automate and orchestrate application and data workflows:

 • The Control-M Automation API, which promotes collaboration between Dev and Ops by allowing developers to embed production-ready workflow automation while applications are being developed.